 The theater converted to movies in 1915 and the Orpheum shows relocated up the block to the Heilig Theater.
 It was razed in 1976 and today is the site of Nordstrom.

-Houdini returned to Portland in 1923, playing the Heilig Orpheum at 837 SW Broadway the week starting Sunday, March 11.
+Houdini returned to Portland in 1923, playing the Heilig Orpheum at 837 SW Broadway for three days starting Sunday, March 11.
 Along with the Water Torture Cell Houdini presented an escape "in which he loosens himself while tied hand and foot and head in a framework."
 Also on the bill that week was Jack Benny.

 |Portland Oregonian, March 11, 1923.|